-A mobile services provider based in Iran observed that the market was ripe for home-grown start-ups.
+A mobile services provider based in the Middle East observed that the market was ripe for home-grown start-ups.

 A Middle Eastern mobile operator wanted to incorporate start-up collaboration into its digital transformation.